 An unused amenities block in a former life, the centre now boasts sustainable design features, including a green roof, natural ventilation, energy-efficient lighting and recycled materials.

 Local architects Collins and Turner were awarded the Sir John Sulman Medal for their design, an honour shared by the Sydney Opera House and the Queen Victoria Building.

-Situated near Waterloo Oval and the skate park, the community centre is now the base for Weave, a not-for-profit organisation that helps young people, women and families.
+Situated next to the Waterloo Oval and the skate park, the building is the base for Weave Youth and Community Services Head Office.